-The move by the Spanish fast fashion giant, whose parent company, Inditex, is the world's largest fashion retailer, sounds impressive.
-The brand’s new initiative, which consists of "clothing that respects the environment," comes as critics increasingly point to the damage being caused by a throwaway culture fuelled by cheap clothing that has seen a sharp rise in the number of garments sold annually around the world.
-But before we get ahead of ourselves, we have seen this before, and its called “greenwashing.”
+The move by Zara - the Spanish fast fashion giant, whose parent company, Inditex, is the world's largest fashion retailer - sounds impressive.
+Its new initiative, which consists of "clothing that respects the environment," comes as critics increasingly point to the damage being caused by a throwaway culture fuelled by cheap clothing that has seen a sharp rise in the number of garments sold annually around the world.

-As you likely know by now, fast fashion is a dirty industry – second only to the oil industry, according to recent reports.
+As you likely know by now, fast fashion is an industry with a dirty, shadowy supply chain.
 In order to keep costs low, fast fashion suppliers and even the big-name retailers, themselves, operate in ethically questionable ways.
 As we have seen in a number of recent lawsuits, they fire pregnant employees to avoid paying health insurance costs (hey, Nasty Gal).
 They discriminate against transgender employees (hey, Forever 21).
 They target shoppers based on race (that’s you, H&M) and employees based on religion (and you, Zara).
 That is what is happening on U.S. soil.

 In more far-flung locations, fashion brands' suppliers - some of which are undocumented subcontractors - routinely bypass important quality control and manufacturing health/safety standards because these practices are costly to implement and monitor and that would cut into their bottom line, thereby making them too uncompetitive.
 Hence, the toxic chemicals in clothes, the frequent employee hospitalizations, and the increasing number of fires and buildings collapsing.

 Some recent examples, aside from Zara's new "sustainable" collection and H&M’s latest recycling stint?
 Well, you may recall that in 2015, Forever 21 announced plans to install the largest single-rooftop solar-power system in Los Angeles County.
 In 2012, Zara committed to eliminate all discharge of hazardous chemicals from its supply chain and products by 2020.
 There are also, of course, the massive PR campaigns to showcase the launch of new “organic” or “natural” lines of clothing, such as Topshop's "Reclaim to Wear," waste-reducing initiative.

 Don’t get me wrong.
 Recycling is cool.
 It is important, but you know what’s not cool?
 Human rights abuses, design piracy and women being forced to work unsafe work environments.
 Also not cool: trying to hide important issues that stand in the way of safer, more truly sustainable fashion manufacturing.
 So, next time you see a massive PR campaign about a fast fashion brand’s wonderful efforts, be sure to think twice.
 It may not be as wonderful as it seems.

 * This article is derived from one that was initially published in August 2015.